Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/CXC/Rutgers/J.Hughes et al.

-Scale Image is 9 arcmin per side.
+Scale Image is 9 arcmin across.

 Category Supernovas & Supernova Remnants